ShipEngine/connect-website/cli.md

 Publish Your App
 --------------------------
-When you're ready to see your app live on the ShipEngine Integration Platform, run the `shipengine publish` command.
+When you're ready to see your app live on ShipEngine Connect, run the `connect publish` command.
 This will publish your app to our development environment for further testing and approval.
 For more details see [Publishing Your Application](publish.md).

 ```
-shipengine publish [OPTIONS]
+connect publish [OPTIONS]
 ```

 #### Options